csandman/yup-phone-lite/README.md

 This package is a fork of [yup-phone](https://github.com/abhisekp/yup-phone) made by [abhisekp](https://github.com/abhisekp).
 It replaces [**google-libphonenumber**](https://www.npmjs.com/package/google-libphonenumber) with the much smaller port [**libphonenumber-js**](https://www.npmjs.com/package/libphonenumber-js) with the intention of drastically reducing the bundle size.

-One difference between this and the original package is that there is no `strict` option for checking a phone number's country, it will always validate against the country code you pass in (or `US` by default).
-This is because there is no "lenient" option for `libphonenumber-js` like there is with `google-libphonenumber`.
-The only other difference is that a few phone numbers will slip through the cracks and give false positives (at least according to the tests written for the original package).
-If either of those is an issue for you, go ahead and use the original package!

 [![yup-phone minzipped size](https://badgen.net/bundlephobia/minzip/yup-phone?label=yup-phone "yup-phone bundlephobia")](https://bundlephobia.com/result?p=yup-phone)
 [![yup-phone-lite minzipped size](https://badgen.net/bundlephobia/minzip/yup-phone-lite?label=yup-phone-lite "yup-phone-lite bundlephobia")](https://bundlephobia.com/result?p=yup-phone-lite)